 Robert A. Creighton, lawyer member of the Commission, practices in Atwood, Kansas, with the firm of Brown, Creighton & Peckham.
-He is also president of Flagler Bankshares, Inc., owner of The First National Bank of Flagler, Colorado.
+He is also a current member of the Atwood City Council and President of High Plains Banking Group, Inc., owner of banks at Flagler, Bennett and Wiggins, Colorado.
 Creighton received his B.A. from the University of Kansas in 1956 and his law degree in 1960.
 He served as Rawlins County Attorney from 1961-1967 and as Atwood City Mayor from 1984-1991.
-Board appointments include the Kansas Board of Regents (Chairman 1990-1991), Kansas Hospital Closure Commission (Chairman), League of Kansas Municipalities Governing Body, Atwood Second Century Development Fund, Rawlins County Hospital Board (past Chairman), Atwood City Library Board (present

-Chairman), and the Atwood Jayhawk Theater Board.
-Civic activities include Greater Northwest Kansas, Inc., (founder and past President); Mid American Masters Association (founder and past President), Atwood Rotary (past President), Atwood Chamber of Commerce (past President), and KU Alumni Association Advisory Board.
+Board appointments include the Kansas Board of Regents (Chairman 1990-1991), Kansas Hospital Closure Commission (Chairman), League of Kansas Municipalities Governing Body, Atwood Second Century Development Fund, Rawlins County Hospital Board (past Chairman), Atwood City Library Board (past Chairman), and the Atwood Jayhawk Theater Board.
+Civic activities include Greater Northwest Kansas, Inc. (founder and past President); Mid American Masters Association (founder and past President), Atwood Rotary (past President), Atwood Chamber of Commerce (past President), and KU Alumni Association Advisory Board.
+He is a current member of the Advisory Board of the Kansas University Hall Center for the Humanities.
 He was appointed to the Commission on Judicial Qualifications in July 1994.

 The Honorable Robert J. Fleming, a district judge from Parsons, received a BS/BA degree from Pittsburg State University in 1964 and a Juris Doctorate degree from Washburn University Law School in 1968.
 He practiced law in Pittsburg from 1968 until 1996, during which time he served as president of the Crawford County Bar Association, a member of the Law in Education Committee of the Kansas Bar Association and a member of the Ethics and Grievance Committee of the Kansas Bar Association.
 Fleming was appointed to the bench in August 1996.
-He is currently a member of the Labette County Bar Association, the Kansas Bar Association, the Parsons Rotary Club, Board of Trustees of the Pittsburg State University Foundation, and the St. Pius X Newman Endowment Association.
-He served on the Board of Trustees of the Labette County Correctional Conservation Camp and is currently chairman of the Eleventh Judicial District Community Corrections Board.
+He is currently a member of the Labette County Bar Association, the Kansas Bar Association, the Parsons Rotary Club, and the Board of Trustees of the Pittsburg State University Foundation.
+He served on the Board of Trustees of the Labette County Correctional Conservation Camp, is currently chairman of the Eleventh Judicial District Community Corrections Board, and is a member of the Executive Committee of the Kansas District Judges' Association.
 He became a member of the Commission in May 1999.